Master of Arts in

 Skill Development

-You'll develop research skills specific to the child life field, along with supervisory and managerial skills for administrative positions.
+Develop research skills specific to the child life field, along with supervisory and managerial skills for administrative and leadership positions.

-Study anytime, anywhere while still getting one-on-one guidance from professors and building industry connections.
+Study anytime, anywhere while still receiving one-on-one guidance from faculty and building strong industry connections.

 What You'll Learn